Evacuation Analysis - International

 Management Summary

-In order to plan buildings compliant with respect to occupants' safety, a performance-based analysis of the design can be conducted.
-For that, pedestrian simulations can be applied.
-These simulations are used to check whether performance indicators are fulfilled according to regulations and established if the building is compliant.
-To perform such analysis the model has to provide specific information such as geometric information, population information, etc. In addition to this, key simulation results need to be captured.
-To capture this information in BIM, enhancement to the IFC model are required.
+To plan buildings compliant with respect to occupants' safety, a performance-based analysis of the design can be conducted.
+For that, pedestrian simulations can be utilised.
+These simulations are used to check whether performance indicators are fulfilled according to regulations and establish if the building is compliant.
+To perform such analysis the model has to provide specific information such as geometry, population, etc.

-When it comes to occupants' safety in buildings, prescriptive codes are in place.
-However, for special and more complex buildings such as stations, airports, high rises, the prescriptive rules are not always applicable.
+The normal practice in relation to fire safety in buildings is to apply a prescriptive approach.
+However, for more complex buildings, the prescriptive rules are not always applicable.
 Therefore, a performance-based approach is used, which utilises either hand calculations or computer model simulations to determine evacuation times and possible bottlenecks in the building's design.
 For a given scenario, performance-based analysis has to determine the Available Safe Egress Time (ASET), which needs to be greater than the Required Safe Egress Time (RSET) plus a suitable safety margin.

 Another approach is to use coupled fire and evacuation analysis, where the impact of fire hazards on the population is directly taken into consideration during the evacuation simulation and so RSET and ASET values are not explicitly determined.
 Although this approach is less common, it can provide more realistic results.